AlexandreFenyo/net-monitor/README.md

 user% rm -rf WEB-INF
 ````

+### run the server

+Refer to your servlet container to find how to publish the

 ## Install from the sources

 See the chapter _Build client library and server from the sources_ below to make a build.